Geoakib/Geoakib/README.md

-- 👋 Hi, I’m Akib Javed.
+- 👋 Hi, I am Dr. Akib Javed.
-- 👀 I’m interested in remote sensing, GIS, image classification, and spectral indexing.
+- 👀 I’m interested in remote sensing, GIS, AI, RS image classification, and spectral indexing.
-- 🌱 I’m currently learning Python language to better understand data science.
+- 🌱 I’m currently  learning deployment of AI Agents.
-- 📫 You may use my mail akibjaved@whu.edu.cn.
+- 📫 You may use my email akibjaved@whu.edu.cn, akibjaved@outlook.com to contact me.

 <!---
 Geoakib/Geoakib is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.